 A bargain purchase occurs when businesses are acquired for less than fair market value.
-In a bargain purchase business combination a corporate entity is acquired by another for an amount that is less than the fair market value of its net assets.
-Current accounting rules for business combinations require the acquirer to record the difference between the fair value of the acquired net assets and the purchase price as a gain on its income statement due to negative goodwill.
+In a bargain purchase business combination, a corporate entity is acquired by another for an amount that is less than the fair market value of its net assets.
+Current accounting rules for business combinations require the acquirer to record the difference between the fair value of the acquired net assets and the purchase price as a gain on its income statement.